UBX-Training/nanotimer-golang/README.md

 ## Installation

-To install the Node.js package, run:
+To install the Node.js package, first install golang on your host os then run run:

 ```bash
 npm install nanotimer